This review appears in The Washington Post’s 2018 Fall Dining Guide as No. 7 on a list of the year’s top 10 restaurants.

 True that.
 Spoken English, which joins Brothers and Sisters and A Rake’s Progress in a converted church, takes its name from the overseas restaurants Bruner-Yang saw offering their menus in English.
 The original idea for the small space in the back of the lobby was to showcase a tasting menu, chairs included.
 But the more Bruner-Yang thought about it, the more he says he realized, “I barely enjoy eating tasting menus.
 I didn’t think I would enjoy cooking one.”

 The showiest prize is the whole duck, which is air-dried, briefly brined in hot vinegar and roasted over an oak fire before it hits the table.
-Accompanied by duck fat flour tortillas and a pantry of condiments — hot sauce, hoisin, scallions, cucumbers — the $98 feast begs to be shared, and I enlist my fellow standees to help themselves.
-Precisely what Bruner-Yang hoped patrons would do: mingle with one another in the chef’s riff on tachinomiya, the standing bars popular in Japan.
+Accompanied by duck-fat flour tortillas and a pantry of condiments — hot sauce, hoisin, scallions, cucumbers — the $98 feast begs to be shared, and I enlist my fellow standees to help themselves.
+This is precisely what Bruner-Yang hoped patrons would do: mingle with one another in the chef’s riff on tachinomiya, the standing bars popular in Japan.
 Having enjoyed a portion of my duck, the couple next to me offer bites of their chicken yakitori.
 Sharing becomes contagious.
 Venmo gets a workout.

 Spoken English benefits from the skills of co-chefs James Wozniuk, a veteran of Maketto on H Street NE, and Matthew Crowley, whose portfolio includes the modern Greek Komi in Dupont Circle.
 Eyes tend to be focused on the kitchen action when they’re not drawn to the ceiling, made artful with clusters of gold-colored straws.